Translate

 Applications should arrive no later than the end of the summer term so that they can be processed for the start of the new school year.
 Applications can be made at any time during the year if there is a change in circumstances.

-Your child will be encouraged to have a healthy lunch.
+Your child will be encouraged to have a healthy lifestyle through promotion of our food and fitness policy.
 We promote a balanced approach to healthy eating.
 A typical lunchbox may contain the main item e.g. savoury sandwich, roll, wrap, pasta then some additional items such as breadsticks, cheese biscuits, yoghurt and items of fresh fruit/vegetables e.g. apple, banana, carrot sticks, cucumber slices.
 Your child may have one pudding item in their packed lunch such as a piece of fruit, cereal bar or biscuit/cake bar.
-Children are encouraged to bring water to school to drink.
+Children are encouraged to only bring water to school to drink.
 Fresh drinking water is available from water taps in school.
-Squash is discouraged sue to dental health and sugar content.
-Items that have a high sugar content e.g. fruit shoots, chocolate bars, sweets should not be sent into school in line with our Food and Fitness policy which follows the Appetite for Life guidelines.
+Items that have a high sugar content e.g. fruit shoots, chocolate bars, sweets should not be sent into school in line with our policy which follows the Appetite for Life guidelines.

 We ask that parents refrain from sending nuts in lunchboxes as we currently have pupils in school who suffer from serious nut allergies.